CoverGenius/django-reactive/README.rst

 Extra CSS and JSS files should be accessible using Django's staticfiles configurations and passed as a list of strings.

-Render methods require both ``schema`` and ``ui_schema`` as the only arguments to be modified using custom behaviour to dynamically modify the schema when rendering the widget.
+Render methods require both ``schema`` and ``ui_schema`` as arguments to allow dynamic schema modification when rendering the widget.
+An optional ``instance`` keyword argument may also be used for referencing an object instance (must be set on the widget in the form).
 This method does not return anything.

 Example usage
 =============